dcrankshaw/datascience-sp14/lab6/r-lab.md

   summary(lm_sq)
 ```

+### DIY
-DIY: Plot the residuals vs. fitted values and qqnorm for lm_sq and lm2.
+* Plot the residuals vs. fitted values and qqnorm for lm_sq and lm2.
 What are some
 of the differences ?

 ## Solving normal equations